-Fencing and vegetation monitoring plots - Stage 7 area
+Vegetation monitoring plots - Stage 7 area

-Menangle Sand and Soil Quarry Biodiversity and Rehabilitation Management Plan Figure 6.2 iii Specific measures - Stage 6 area a Management Zone 6.1
+Menangle Sand and Soil Quarry Biodiversity and Rehabilitation Management Plan Figure 6.2

 Management Zone 6.1 is well covered by a native canopy.
 The native mid- and ground-cover species diversity is low, with weed species prevalent in these vegetation layers.